lit/lit/docs/index.md

 Templates are values that can be computed, passed to and from functions and nested.
 Expressions are real JavaScript and can include anything you need at all.

-lit-html support many kind of values natively: strings, DOM nodes, heterogeneous lists, Promises, nested templates and more.
+lit-html support many kind of values natively: strings, DOM nodes, heterogeneous lists, nested templates and more.

 </div>
 <div style="flex: 1">